mattdowdell/go-installer/README.md

 | `version` | String | The installed version.                           |

 If the `version` input was latest, it will be the actual version that was installed.
 Otherwise it will be identical to the `version` input.
+This also includes when `version-file` is used in which case the `version` output will be unset.